allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 ### Source Shapes

 The source can be defined in two different ways using the `source_type` parameter: with pre-defined shapes or with a Geant4 macro file.
-Pre-defined shapes are point, beam, square or sphere.
+Pre-defined shapes are point, beam, square, sphere or focused.
 For the square and sphere, the particle starting points are distributed homogeneously over the surfaces.
 By default, the particle directions for the square are random, as would be for a squared radioactive source.
 For the sphere, unless a focus point is set, the particle directions follow the cosine-law defined by Geant4 \[[@g4gps]\] and the field inside the sphere is hence isotropic.
+For focused, the beam is focused to a point in X,Y,Z directions.
+Note that you cannot use `beam_divergence` with `source_type="focused"`.

 To define more complex sources or angular distributions, the user can create a macro file with Geant4 commands.
 These commands are those defined for the GPS source and are explained in the Geant4 website \[[@g4gps]\].